kikipet/HALO/README.md

 ### Pressure Sensor (MPRLS)

 Another Adafruit sensor.
-Outputs pressure in hPa, but I added some code that also outputs altitude in feet.
+Outputs pressure in hPa, but I added some code that also outputs altitude in meters.

 ### Temperature Sensor (DS18B20)